netarchivesuite/jwarc-cdx-indexer-workflow/README.md

 4) Absolute path for WARC-files in CDX-server
 5) Number of threads to use for the workflow.
 6) Dry run.
 If try will not post CDX-data to CDX-server.
 Use for test mode
+7) Ignore pattern.
+Skip WARC-files that contains this partial names.
+Etc. 'metadata' which is used by Netarchivesuite/Heritrix.

 If the indexing workflow is interrupted and stopped, it can just be restarted with the same input WARC-file.
 It will skip all WARC-files that are listed in the output completed file.
 If the CDX server does not return a http status. (no connection, server dead etc), then the thread will terminate and log this event.
 This is to avoid 'processing' and mark then completed when they will fail.